The cost of going the extra mile: HMRC mileage rates for 2022

 Since most businesses operate by reimbursing employees on a monthly basis, companies are required to keep track of total mileage over the course of the tax year.
 In the end, the company must compare the actual amount paid to the MAP.
 If the employee receives any amount above the allowance, it may then be subject to tax.

-Once you’ve used a mileage calculator, the HMRC does not require any information or reporting as long as you do not go over the approved MAP amount.
+Once you’ve used a mileage calculator, HMRC does not require any information or reporting as long as you do not go over the approved MAP amount.

 Tax relief claims per qualifying passenger